postCC42/rainfall/level5/walkthrough.md

 `python -c 'print "\x38\x98\x04\x08" + "%134513824d%4$n""' | ./level5`

 - \x38\x98\x04\x08 represents the address of the exit function in little-endian format.
 - %134513824d specifies a large number of characters to print before %n is executed.
-This number corresponds to the address of the o function in little-endian format.
+134513824 is the decimal representation of the little-endian address 0x080484a4, which is the address of the "o" function
 - %4$n tells printf to write the count of characters printed so far to the memory address specified by the fourth argument, that is the exit function address
 - so  we're effectively overwriting the address of exit in the Global Offset Table (GOT) with the address of the o function